vmstan/gravity-sync/ADVANCED.md

 Default setting in Gravity Sync is `$HOME/${LOCAL_FOLDR}`

 #### `SYNCING_LOG=''`
 Gravity Sync will write a timestamp for any completed pull, push or restore job to this file.
-If you want to change the name of this file, you will also need to adjust the LOG_PATH variable above, otherwise your file will be remove during `update` operations.
+If you want to change the name of this file, you will also need to adjust the LOG_PATH variable above, otherwise your file will be remove during an `update` operations.

 Default setting in Gravity Sync is `gravity-sync.log`

 #### `CRONJOB_LOG=''`
 Gravity Sync will log the execution history of the previous automation task via Cron to this file.
-If you want to change the name of this file, you will also need to adjust the LOG_PATH variable above, otherwise your file will be remove during `update` operations.
+If you want to change the name of this file, you will also need to adjust the LOG_PATH variable above, otherwise your file will be remove during an `update` operations.

 This will have an impact to both the `./gravity-sync.sh automate` function and the `./gravity-sync.sh cron` functions.
 If you need to change this after running the automate function, either modify your crontab manually or delete the entry and re-run the automate function.